rwynn/route81/README.md

 # route81

-Continuously send your MongoDB data stream to Kafka
+A bi-directional sync daemon for MongoDB and Kafka

 ### running route81